LLNL/camp/docs/sphinx/dev_guide/index.rst

           only code changes that should be done are bug fixes identified during release preparations

-Here are the steps to follow when creating a CAMP release.
+Here are the steps to follow when creating a Camp release.

 1: Start Release Candidate Branch
 ---------------------------------